MaliniSankaran/PriceCentric/README.md

 # Pricentric - Range Pricing Application

-The range pricing java application aims to create tailored product solutions for specific markets and channels, provide insights into sales revenues and addresses key business questions
+The range pricing java application specializes in crafting customized product solutions for specific markets and channels.
+Facilitating seamless creation and management of market solutions by combining products from different manufacturers, it establishes a connection between customers and marketing agents.
+Administrators can monitor sales against target prices, while comprehensive Sales Analytics Reports offer strategic insights into revenues and address key business questions